no triangle studios

 The outcome

-The deeper outcome is how the sale was reached.
-Its entrance, staircase, window layout, ceilings, lighting, and room proportions were resolved through the visualization process, in the model, without the delay of a redraw-and-resubmit cycle.
+The deeper outcome is what the process resolved.
+The entrance, staircase, window layout, ceilings, lighting, and room proportions were all settled through the visualization process, in the model, without the delay of a redraw-and-resubmit cycle.
 The renderings did not simply present a finished design.
-They were the instrument through which the design became finished, and then the instrument that sold it, before construction began.
+They were the instrument through which the design became finished, and they are now the instrument selling it.

-This was the developer's second villa with the studio, commissioned after the first one sold.
+This was the developer's second villa with the studio.
+The first, across the road, had sold to the first buyer who saw its renderings, and that result is what brought this commission back to NoTriangle.
 A shared visual language now carries across both homes, the kind of continuity that turns a single project into a standing partnership.

 Start with a discovery call